failfa-st/fail1/README.md

 The generative process offers endless possibilities for creating unique JavaScript programs.
 Give it a try and see where your imagination takes you!

-## Software as we know it is about to change

-Have you ever wanted to create a cool text-based RPG game or tool in the console, but didn't know where to start?
-Well, with the power of OpenAI's GPT-3.5 language model and a set of strict rules, now anyone can create incredible projects with ease.

-At its core, this generative process uses the OpenAI API to create a series of JavaScript files, each building upon the previous one.
-By following the rules outlined in the comments of the code, the process ensures that the code produced is valid and meets the desired criteria.

-One example of a project that can be created through this generative process is a mandelbrot function that draws ASCII and logs the output in each generation.
-But that's just scratching the surface.
-The possibilities are endless, and the only limit is your imagination.

-The persona used in the code can have a big impact on how the project is built.
-For example, a creative programmer with a design-driven and animation enthusiast mindset can lead to the creation of incredible text-based games and tools that are both visually stunning and highly functional.

-But the best part is that anyone can do it.
-You don't need to be an innovative genius or a coding expert to use this process.
-By following the rules and letting the power of AI do the heavy lifting, even those with limited coding experience can create amazing projects.

-So, whether you're an experienced coder or just starting out, this generative process is a groundbreaking and exciting way to explore the possibilities of machine learning in the world of software development.
-Try it out for yourself and see where your imagination takes you.
-The future of software development is at your fingertips.

 ## Examples